 AMERICAN QUARTER HORSE

 An American Quarter Horse possesses acceptable pedigree, color and markings, and has been issued a registration certificate by the American Quarter Horse Association.
 This horse has been bred and developed to have a kind and willing disposition, well-balanced conformation and agile speed.
-The American Quarter Horse is the world's most versatile breed and is suited for a variety of purposes - from working cattle ranches to international reining competition.
+The American Quarter Horse is the world’s most versatile breed and is suited for a variety of purposes - from working cattle on ranches to international reining competition.
 There is an American Quarter Horse for every purpose.

 AQHA MISSION STATEMENT

 - To record and preserve the pedigrees of the American Quarter Horse, while maintaining the integrity of the breed and welfare of its horses.

 - To provide beneficial services for its members that enhance and encourage American Quarter Horse ownership and participation.

 - To develop diverse educational programs, material and curriculum that will position AQHA as the leading resource organization in the